originphp/framework/docs/models.md

 If you are processing updated data from the request then the preferred way is using the model `patch` method, this will take the existing entity and then patch it using an array of data, the primary key is automatically added.

 The patch method marshals the data, includes some security features and is clever enough to work with associated data as well.
-You can pass an array with the key `fields` and array of a fields which are whitelisted, this will filter out any non specified fields which protect you from mass assignment attacks.

 ```php
 class ArticlesController extends AppController